ABOUT ROTARY CHARITIES

 Rotary Charities is the philanthropic arm of The Rotary Club of Greenville.
 With an extensive and rich history, the organization is a 501(c)(3) founded in 1960 to receive, manage and distribute charitable donations and to lead through service.
 The Rotary Club of Greenville participates in international projects, but the majority of contributions made through Rotary Charities support local causes.
 Rotary Charities is governed by an independent board of directors.
 The Board manages both the Annual Operating Fund for Rotary Charities as well as the endowment that is known as the Henry T. Mills Permanent Fund.

-The 2016-17 Rotary Charities Board of Directors: Paul Wickensimer, president; Beth Padgett, secretary-treasurer; Jason Elliot, Russell Stall, and Judith Prince.
-Donald Koonce is an ex officio director on the Rotary Charities Board.
+The 2017-18 Rotary Charities Board of Directors: Paul Wickensimer, president; Beth Padgett, secretary-treasurer; Russell Stall, Judith Prince, Don Koonce, and Stephanie Lewis.
+Scott Stephens is an ex officio director on the Rotary Charities Board.
 All the directors are past presidents of the Rotary Club of Greenville.

 WHAT WE DO